Functional normalizing flow for statistical inverse problems of partial differential equations: Introduction

 In this work, we focus on defining normalizing flow in infinite-dimensional spaces, aligning with the second research direction.
-Specifically, we derive general transformation forms capable of mapping simple measures to complex distributions within the function space.
-When constructing the normalizing flows based infinite-dimensional variational inference (NF-iVI) algorithm, it is crucial to ensure that the post-transformed measure is absolutely continuous with respect to the prior measure.
-Otherwise, the Radon-Nikodym (RN) derivative of the post-transformed measure with respect to the prior measure will become meaningless, which would contradict the entire theoretical framework of the infinite-dimensional variational inference algorithm \cite{Pinski2015SIAMMA, Jia2022VINet}.
+Specifically, we derive general transformation forms capable of mapping simple measures to complex distributions within the function space. {{It is noteworthy that the definition of normalizing flow in function space has been considered before in \cite{shiuniversal}.
+However, the objectives of this work differ significantly from ours.
+In \cite{shiuniversal}, the authors focus on constructing a generative model to fit a collection of functions $\mathbb{D}=\{u_i\}_{i=1}^N$ resides in some function spaces, rather than approximating the posterior of Bayes' formula.
+More importantly, our model establishes a rigorous theory guaranteeing the equivalence of the measure before and after the transformation, which provides a solid theoretical foundation for posterior approximation.}} Precisely, it is crucial to ensure that the post-transformed measure is absolutely continuous with respect to the prior measure when constructing the normalizing flow-based infinite-dimensional variational inference (NF-iVI) algorithm.
+Failure to ensure this condition would render the Radon-Nikodym (RN) derivative of the post-transformed measure with respect to the prior measure meaningless, thus contradicting the entire theoretical framework of the infinite-dimensional variational inference algorithm \cite{Pinski2015SIAMMA, Jia2022VINet}.
 Leveraging the properties of Gaussian measures \cite{gaussianmeasure}, we develop a rigorous theoretical framework for transformations within functional normalizing flow.
-By formulating specific conditions, our approach guarantees the equivalence between the post-transformed and pre-transformed measures (detailed in Subsection $\ref{subsec:normalizing flow in function space}$), ensuring the model's well-definedness in function space.
+By formulating specific conditions, our approach guarantees the equivalence between the post-transformed and pre-transformed measures (detailed in Subsection \ref{subsec:normalizing flow in function space}), ensuring the model's well-definedness in function space.